 John Eade, President, Argus Research

-Table 1 features the Argus Top 30 Promising Potential IPO Candidates.
+Table 1 features the Argus Top 30 Promising Potential IPO candidates.
 This list has been selected from companies that have already filed S-1s with the SEC.
-It is based on factors that Argus believes are important for success in an IPO, including sales and earnings growth, a clean balance sheet, brand names, attractive industries and current management/ownership.
-Two of the companies that were on the Argus Top 30 list last quarter - Yext Inc. and Netshoes Cayman Ltd. - completed IPOs in 2Q.
-Yext was a hit, opening 27% above the issuance price, while Netshoes Cayman disappointed investors by opening 9% below the issue price before recovering a bit of ground and closing 1.5% lower on the first day of trading.
+The list is based on factors that Argus believes are important for success in an IPO, including sales and earnings growth, a clean balance sheet, brand names, attractive industries and current management/ownership.
+Three of the companies that were on the Argus Top 30 list last quarter (Venator Materials plc, Ranger Energy Services and Oasis Midstream Partners) completed IPOs in 3Q.
+Venator was the only stock with an opening gain, rising 4.5%.

-Source: Triad Securities, Argus Research
+Source: Triad Securities, US SEC, Argus Research

 Copyright Argus Research Company.
 This report has been prepared for Triad Securities by Argus, an independent investment research company.
 This report has no regard to specific investment objectives, financial situations or the particular needs of any recipient.
 It should not be considered an individualized recommendation.
 All investors are encouraged to use multiple sources of investment information and to actively monitor their holdings.
 The security or industry discussed may not be suitable for everyone.

 THIS REPORT IS BASED ON INFORMATION FROM A VARIETY OF SOURCES AND STATISTICAL DATA BELIEVED TO BE RELIABLE, BUT IN NO WAY ARE WARRANTED AS TO ACCURACY, TIMELINESS, COMPLETENESS OR RELIABILITY.